Send to a friend

 A unique heritage marked by the history of the Bourbon dynasty!
 The Allier is a land of history and culture and distinguishes itself by its 574 castles and beautiful manor houses, by more than 300 religious edifices including some jewels of Romanesque architecture and by a myriad of 'great' and 'small' museums: the National Theatre Costume Centre (CNCS), the Illustration Centre, the Museum of the Visitation, and the Maison Mantin in Moulins; the Opera Museum and the Museum of African and Asian Art in Vichy; and the Museum of Art Brut (Outsider Art) in Lapalisse.

 History has left a remarkable heritage in the Allier.
-And this for a very long time, since prehistoric times to be precise, and consequently the Rhinopolis museum in Gannat and the Préhistorama museum in Châtelperron modestly remind us of where we come from.
+And this for a very long time, since prehistoric times to be precise, and consequently museums such as the Préhistorama museum in Châtelperron modestly remind us of where we come from.

 In Souvigny, the priory church of Saint-Pierre and Saint-Paul affectionately known as 'Cluny Abbey's eldest daughter' is a particularly interesting ensemble, and the churches of Saint-Menoux and Châtel-Montagne are also well worth a visit.
 There are some fascinating examples of Romanesque art: more than 300 religious edifices, 200 ancient works and 180 dating back, entirely or partly, to the 12th Century, all in all a myriad of remarkable Romanesque churches in Berry, Auvergne and Burgundy style.